 Want help with your On-Page Optimisation?

-In addition to using keywords in your headings, you can also include them in your meta descriptions and alt tags for images.
+Apart from using keywords in your headings, you should also include them in your meta descriptions and alt tags for images.
 Meta descriptions are the short snippets of text that appear under your page’s title in search engine results pages.
 Compelling meta descriptions can bring more users to your website.
 Thus, don’t forget to write them.

 Free website review

 Another step of on-page optimisation is optimising your website’s HTML structure.
 This includes using header tags (H1, H2, etc.) to make it easier for search engines to understand your content and make it easier for people to read.
 It also involves optimising your website’s URLs and file names by including your target keywords.

 Having a mobile-friendly and fast website is also important.
 With the increasing number of people accessing the internet on their smartphones and tablets, having a mobile-friendly and responsive website is essential for SEO.
 Search engines such as Google prioritise websites that load quickly and have a good user experience.
 Thus, optimising your website’s speed can also help improve your rankings.

 In addition to these technical aspects of on-page optimisation, remember to create high-quality, valuable content that engages and satisfies your readers.
 This means writing content that is informative, valuable, well-written, and free of spelling and grammar errors.

 Overall, on-page optimisation is a complex and ongoing process that involves many different elements.
 However, it is worth it as by optimising your website’s content and other on-page elements, you can improve its visibility in search engine results and attract more potential customers.